 \ind To the best of our knowledge, our paper is among the first rigorous studies of the mean-field limit of an interacting particle system with dynamic, co-evolving networks.
 Indeed, models with co-evolving particles and networks are difficult to work with as the network itself is endogenous to the model.
 This can make it difficult to grasp properties of the underlying network.
-In addition, standard mean-field models are no longer sufficient as it is also necessary to (in some way) capture the dependencies between agent beliefs and their interactions and to understand the limiting network structure.
-To resolve this problem, we introduce the sample perspective for interacting particle system limits.
+In addition, standard mean-field models are no longer sufficient, as it is also necessary to (in some way) capture the dependencies between agent beliefs and their interactions and to understand the limiting network structure.
+To resolve this problem, we introduce the \textit{sample perspective} for interacting particle system limits.
 We examine the asymptotics of a random sample of fixed size $k$ of agents in the limit as the population $n$ converges to infinity.
 Within this random sample, we characterize the asymptotic joint distribution of agent opinion dynamics and the subnetwork trajectory induced by the random sample.
 We show that this limiting random sample (which we refer to as the mean-field limit) has a rich conditional structure which we use to establish propagation of chaos (asymptotic independence of beliefs), conditional propagation of chaos (asymptotic conditional independence of beliefs between two agents given their interaction history), related hydrodynamic limits and even a graphon limit of the underlying network.
 Including persistence effects also greatly complicates the conditional structure of the model.
-Lastly, our assumption that individual agents only have access to local information induces some technical challenges in establishing sufficient uniform integrability.
-To resolve these, we are required to establish lower bounds on the number of interactions involving any individual agent.
-Lastly, in order to properly capture the heterogeneity in the joint structure of the graph at different times, we treat the graph trajectories as multiplexes.
+Lastly, as a result of our assumption that individual agents only have access to local information, interactions between particles are non-linear functions of the local empirical measure.
+This induces some significant technical challenges in establishing sufficient uniform integrability.
+To resolve these challenges, we must establish lower bounds on the number of interactions involving any individual agent.
+Lastly, to properly capture the heterogeneity in the joint structure of the graph at different times, we treat the graph trajectories as multiplexes.
 The term multiplex refers to a collection of graphs sharing a vertex set, with each graph being a layer of the multiplex network.
-This point of view allows us to study and identify the asymptotic behavior of the underlying multigraphon, see Section \ref{ssec::Gconv}.
+This point of view allows us to study and identify the asymptotic behavior of the underlying multiplexons, see Section \ref{ssec::Gconv}.